xela144/CANaconda/metadata/README.md

 ```

 With this brief tutorial, one should be able to construct a custom metadata file.
-If syntactical errors were included in a metadata file, the user will receive notification when the file is loaded at run-time.
+If syntactical errors were encountered in a metadata file, the user will receive notification when the file is loaded at run-time.